SUMMER 2021 – AWARDING OF GRADES

 board on their behalf.
 The centre will submit the student’s appeal to the exam board and provide the evidence on which its judgement had been made; the exam board will consider whether, in its view, the grade reflected an appropriate exercise of academic judgement.
 If the exam board judges that it did not, the exam board will determine the grade that the evidence would support.
 The exam board will also check that the centre had followed its own process.’

 - To support schools in making their judgements, exam boards will provide detailed guidance to them before the end of the spring term.

 We are close to finalising exactly how we will award assessed grades.
-We learnt a lot from the grading process last year and we feel confident that we can bring huge degree of certainty to the grading process during an uncertain time.
-After Easter we will publish our process for calculating an individual final grade form the assessments undertaken by Year 11 and Year 13, we will also finalise the appeals process, once we have more guidance from Ofqual.
+We learnt a lot from the grading process last year and we feel confident that we can bring a huge degree of certainty to the grading process during an uncertain time.
+After Easter we will publish our process for calculating an individual final grade from the assessments undertaken by Year 11 and Year 13, we will also finalise the appeals process, once we have more guidance from Ofqual.

 Topic details for each of these will be shared with students ahead of the assessment window to support their careful planning and preparation.